 - Try easier or shorter versions of the activities you enjoy.

 - Ask your family or friends to help you with tasks you find difficult or tiring.

-There are also prescription medications that may help.
-Your health care team can provide guidance on whether medication is the right approach for your individual circumstances.
-Fatigue can be a symptom of other illnesses, such as anemia, diabetes, thyroid problems, heart disease, rheumatoid arthritis, and depression.
+Fatigue can be a symptom of other illnesses, such as anemia, diabetes, thyroid problems, heart disease, rheumatoid arthritis and depression.
 So be sure to ask your doctor if he or she thinks any of these conditions may be contributing to your fatigue.

-As you manage your cancer, it’s important to remember that you are a consumer of health care.
+As you manage your AML, it’s important to remember that you are a consumer of health care.